Asthma: 10 Things You Need To Do To Keep It In Check

 Knowing which inhaler does what is vital for keeping your asthma symptoms under control.

-You could ask your doctor or Pharmacist to put an “R” or a “C” on your different inhalers, or to color code them with dots.
+If you find it difficult to distinguish between your inhalers, you could ask your doctor or Pharmacist to put an “R” or a “C” on the different types, or color code them with dots.

 LABAs help with breathing when used on a daily basis, but will not help symptoms of an acute attack.
 For more detailed information about asthma treatments, see our slideshow What is Asthma?
 Causes, Symptoms and Treatments.